Transitivity of real Anosov diffeomorphisms: Real Anosov diffeomorphisms

 \begin{proof}[Proof of Theorem \ref{thmreal}] Since $d_{\rho}$ is a conformal hyperbolic distance such that every pw$C^1$ stable/unstable curve has a well-defined length, it follows from Theorem \ref{A} that every pw$C^1$ stable/unstable curve has a globally defined holonomy.
 This implies that stable/unstable holonomies can be infinitely extended from where transitivity follows.
 Indeed, it can be proved that $W^s(x)\cap W^u(y)\neq\emptyset$ for every $x,y\in X$ (as noted in \cite{B}*{Remark 4}) and this implies that the whole space is a single transitive basic set (see \cite{S}*{Theorem 6.2}). \end{proof}

-\textbf{Acknowledgments.} Bernardo Carvalho was supported by Progetto di Eccellenza MatMod@TOV grant number CUP E83C23000330006 and Prin 2022 (PRIN 2017S35EHN).
+\textbf{Acknowledgments.} Bernardo Carvalho was supported by Progetto di Eccellenza MatMod@TOV grant number CUP E83C23000330006, Prin 2022 (PRIN 2017S35EHN), and by CNPq project number 446192/2024.
 The author is in debt with Professors Alfonso Artigue and Carlangelo Liverani for discussions where many of the steps of the proofs contained in this article were understood.

 {\em B. Carvalho}

 Dipartimento di Matematica,

 Università degli Studi di Roma Tor Vergata